tektoncd/community/teps/0125-configmaps-and-secrets-as-param-value-source.md

 To reference `PipelineRun` or `TaskRun` param value from ConfigMap or Secret.

 It has following advantages
-	- All values passed either as value in param or referenced from `ConfigMap / Secret` can be consistently used in a task or all tasks in a pipeline.
+	- All values passed either as value in param or referenced from `ConfigMap / Secret` can be consistently accessed in a task or all tasks in a pipeline.
 	-  Offloads the source of value in a param to its usage in `Pipeline` and `Task`  giving the option to decide the param value on creation of `PipelineRun` or `TaskRun`.
 	- Minimises changing of `Pipeline` or `Task` based on source of the value when executing in multiple clusters / namespace promoting reusability.